usc-isi-i2/table-linker/README.md

 **Options:**

 - `--ground-truth-directory`: The ground truth directory.
 - `--ground-truth-file-pattern`: the pattern used to create the name of the ground truth file from the name of an input file.
-Default is `{}_gt.csv`
+The pattern is any string where the characters {} are substituted by the name of the input file minus the extension.
+For example “{}_gt.csv” specifies that the ground truth file for input file abc.csv is abc_gt.csv.
+The default is “{}_gt.csv”
-- `-p / --pipeline`: the main pipeline structures.
+- `-p / --pipeline`: the pipeline to run.
-- `--score-column`: The column name for evaluating.
+- `--score-column`: The column name with scores for evaluation
 - `--gpu-resources`: Optional, if given, the system will use only the specified GPU ID for running.
-- `--tag`: Optional, if given, the system we use given tag.
+- `--tag`: a tag to use in the output file to identify the results of running the given pipeline
-- `-n`: Optional, if given, the sysetm will create the number of processes to run parallelly.
+- `-n`: Optional, if specified, the system will run `n`processes parallelly.
 Default is `1`.
-- `--output`: Optional, need to work with `--output-folder`.
+- `--output`: optional, defines a name for the output file for each input file.
+The pattern is a string where {} gets substituted by the name of the input file, minus the extension.
 Default is `output_{}`
-- `--output-folder`: Optional, if given, the system will save the output file of each pipeline to given folder with given file naming pattern from `--output`.
+- `--output-folder`: optional, if given, the system will save the output file of each pipeline to given folder with given file naming pattern from `--output`.
-- `--omit-headers`: Optional flag, if set with `--omit-headers`, no header will be generated for output.
+- `--omit-headers`:  if this option is present, no headers will be output.
+If the option is omitted, the default, the first line will contain headers.
-- `--debug`: Optional flag, if set with `--debug`, system will print all the table-linker commands which are running for debugging purpose.
+- `--debug`: if this flag is present, system will print all the table-linker commands which are running for debugging purpose.

 **Examples:**
 ```bash
 # run a pipeline on all files starting with `v15_68` and ends with `.csv` on folder `iswc_challenge_data/round4/canonical/`